yl4467/Awesome-Singing-Head/README.md

 # Awesome-Singing-Head
-Lecture collection of singing head/face
+The aim of this project is to make it easier for the research of singing head/face.